 Sometimes driving is the best way to experience a destination.
 It gives you the opportunity to make stops where and when you want, instead of just looking at them from the window of a tour bus.
-This was very much true on my flexible self-driving tour of Nova Scotia with Canada by Design, which gave me the opportunity to explore at my own pace, getting into the nooks and crannies of this breathtaking Canadian province.
+This was very much true on my flexible self-driving tour of Nova Scotia (including Cape Breton Island!) with Canada by Design.
+It gave me the opportunity to explore the province and drive the Cabot Trail at my own pace, getting into the nooks and crannies of this breathtaking Canadian region.

-Driving is way better than a tour bus!
+Driving the Cabot Trail is way better than doing it on a tour bus!

 Many folks travel to Nova Scotia just to take this drive, making it a 3-4 day vacation.
 But, we were going to be adventurous and do it all in one day, just like when we made the 17 stops on Maui’s Road to Hana in 9 hours.